plus1tv/foil/readme.md

 [![Dependency Status][david-img]][david-url]
 [![devDependency Status][david-dev-img]][david-dev-url]

 </div>

 Whether you're a *writer, artist, musician, engineer, or all of the above*, this tool makes it easy and fast to showcase a variety of content.

 ## Features

-- 🐙 **Git Powered** with a daemon tool to handle continuous deployment from your git repo, let git be your CMS!
+- 🐙 **Git Powered** with a daemon tool to handle continuous deployment from your git repo, let git be your CMS and simplify your blog workflow.

-- 🕹️ **Everything is a JavaScript module**, from blog posts to books, music albums, or even custom mini-applications like games or tools.
-Use JavaScript Modules for it all, and have it all automatically combine and transpile together for your post.
+- 🕹️ **Everything is a JavaScript module**, from blog posts to books, music albums, or even custom mini-applications like games, demos, or tools.
+Use *JavaScript Modules* for it all, and have it all automatically combine and transpile together for your post.

 - 🏙️ **A simple and extendable API** for building truly custom portfolios.
 Define your own data schemas or use our recommended setups for different portfolio types.